dret/webconcepts/concepts/http-header/Sunset.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Sunset"
 title:         "HTTP Header Field: Sunset"
+concept-name:  HTTP Header Field
+concept-value: Sunset
 description: "The Sunset HTTP response header field allows a server to communicate the fact that a resource is expected to become unresponsive at a specific point in time.
 It provides information for clients which they can use to control their usage of the resource.
 The Sunset header contains a single timestamp which advertises the point in time when the resource is expected to become unresponsive."
 ---